mariohsouto/mariohsouto.github.io/README.md

 ## About me

 I'm currently a research scientist intern at Amazon and in the final year of my PhD in Electrical Engineering.
 I was previously a research staff member at [LAMPS lab](http://www.lamps.ind.puc-rio.br).

-My Research is mainly in the field of mathematical optimization.
-For the moment I’m particularly interest in the potential of semidefinite programming.
+My Research is mainly in the field of mathematical optimization and machine learning.

-Besides research, I have worked on solving many applied problems from different fields such as energy, logistics, telecommunication, education and finance.
+Besides research, I have worked on solving many applied problems from different fields such as energy, logistics, telecommunication and finance.

 ## Publications